SDB:Recover root password

 Set root password

 If you've lost your root password, you might be able to recover it using the steps below.
-However, some systems are protected with boot loader passwords that will not let you do that without THAT password.
+However, some systems are protected with boot loader passwords that will not let you do that without that password.
 If the boot loader is password protected, you need to boot from other media Like the OpenSUSE CD/DVD/mini-boot.
-OpenSUSE install CD is probably the best one to use.
+The openSUSE install DVD is probably the best one to use.

-If using CD/DVD boot media, You need to choose Rescue System.
+If using CD/DVD/USB boot media, You need to choose Rescue System.
 You enter root and then mount the disk manually.
-For example, a Compaq raid controller will probably be /dev/ida/c0d0 or an IDE drive will be /dev/hda1.
-Find the partitions by using fdisk /dev/ida/c0d0 or fdisk /dev/hda (just "p" and quit) and then mount what you need.
+For example, a Compaq raid controller will probably be /dev/ida/c0d0 or an ATA drive will be /dev/sda1.
+Find the partitions by using fdisk -l /dev/ida/c0d0 or fdisk -l /dev/sda and then mount what you need.

 # cd /mnt # chroot /mnt # passwd

-you are root in the installed sytem, with all at hand: passwd, but also YaST...
+You are now root in the installed sytem, with all at hand: passwd, and also YaST...

 If all fails, consider that you can pull this drive (or install another drive in this machine) and mount it from another running Linux.
 Then recover the root password as explained above.